0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler mutters something under his breath.
 Sergeant Bayer is even more confused, and commands.
 "Lieutenant for the love of God speak up, we-"

-"He doesn't deserve it!"
+"She doesn't deserve it!"
 Lieutenant Sessler shouts.

 "On what grounds?!"
 Sergeant Bayer roars, his annoyance hovering just below the boiling point.

-"That he is suspected of-" Lieutenant Sessler begins, before being cut off by Sergeant Bayer.
+"That she is mine to-" Lieutenant Sessler begins, before being cut off by Sergeant Bayer.
 "State your accusation clearly, Lieutenant!"

-"The intel consists of intercepted mail from a known location of the subversive movement United Left, Sergeant."
+"That her involvement is mine to determine, and she not listed by the intel!
+The  consists of intercepted mail from a known location of the subversive movement United Left, Sergeant."
 Sessler says before motioning towards you.
-"This was beyond the Agent's clearance level, but clearly you have other ideas, Bayer."
+"This was beyond the Agent's clearance level, but clearly you have other ideas!"

 The Sergeant turns his back and stands facing the wall, tapping his foot.
 "The mail?"
 He asks.